-- 175 As discussed in the introduction, besides model and reconstruction errors, the presence of internal variability and reconstruction-specific errors a priori prevent perfect agreement between the temporal evolution of the simulated and reconstructed climate variables (Gómez-Navarro et al., 2012).
+As discussed in the introduction, besides model and reconstruction errors, internal variability prevents the presence of internal variability and reconstruction-specific errors a priori prevent perfect agreement between the temporal evolution of the simulated and reconstructed climate variables (Gómez-Navarro et al., 2012).
 A simple way to partially ameliorate this problem is low-pass filtering the climate series.
-The underlying argument is that the ratio of forced to internal variability increases at lower frequencies.
-Since - 180 the degree of required filtering is unknown we apply a multi-decadal 31-years running mean using a Hamming window.
+The underlying argument is that the ratio of forced to internal variability is higher increases at lower frequencies.
+Since the degree of required filtering is unknown we simply apply a apply a multi-decadal 31-years running mean using a Hamming window.

-In the following we compare the temporal evolution of SAT and PRE as simulated by MM5-ECHO-G with the reconstruction of Luterbacher et al. (2004, 2007) and Pauling et al. (2006), respectively, in nine European sub-domains (Fig. 1).
-The separation into these nine subregions is a
+In the following we compare the temporal evolution of temperature and precipitation SAT and PRE as simulated by MM5-ECHO-G with the reconstruction of Luterbacher et al. (2004, 2007) and

-- 185 compromise between being able to amalgamate information and taking into account Europe's climatic complexity.
+Pauling et al. (2006), respectively, in nine European sub-domains (Fig. 1).
+The separation into these nine subregions is a compromise between being able to amalgamate information and taking into

+- 210 account Europe's climatic complexity.
 The division is based on the guidelines for coordinated efforts such as the project PRUDENCE (Christensen and Christensen, 2007).
 We restrict the analysis on the period prior to 1900 to prevent an overlap from the calibration period.
-As the reconstructions are calibrated using the observational or re-analysis data sets, they should basically agree with the observations used - 190 in (Gómez-Navarro et al., 2013) for validation purposes.
-The authors highlighted the general overestimation of temperature trends in the simulation during this period, which is strongest for winter in northern Europe.
+As the reconstructions are calibrated using the observational or re-analysis datasets data sets, they should basically agree with the observations used in (Gómez-Navarro et al., 2013) for validation purposes.
+The authors high- - 215 lighted the general over-estimation of temperature trends in the simulation during this period, which is strongest for winter in northern Europe.
 Similarly, precipitation trends of observations and the simulation during the 20th century are often not consistent.
 We note the contrast between observed wetter conditions and simulated drying in southern Europe in winter.
-Gómez-Navarro et al. (2013) also found that the regional - 195 simulation improved the representation of the observed climatology in the European sub-domains of Scandinavia and the Baltic Sea (SCA), the British Isles (BRI), the Iberian Peninsula (IBE), the Alps (ALP), the Balkan Peninsula (BAL), the Carpathian region (CAR) and Turkey (TUR) relative to the global simulation, whereas the representation did not improve much for Central Europe and Eastern Europe.
-The reasons mostly pertain to the complex terrain over those regions including a - 200 more complex coastline, whereas central and Eastern Europe do in general show less complex topographic characteristics.
-Therefore we restrict our analysis to those five regions showing an added value over the global simulation.
+Gómez-Navarro et al. (2013) also found that the regional simulation improved the representation of the observed climatology in - 220 the European sub-domains of Scandinavia and the Baltic Sea (SCA), the British Isles (BRI), the Iberian Peninsula (IBE), the Alps (ALP), the Balkan Peninsula (BAL), the Carpathian region (CAR) and Turkey (TUR) relative to the global simulation, whereas the representation did not improve much for Central Europe and Eastern Europe.
+The reasons mostly pertain to the complex terrain over those regions including a more complex coastline, whereas central and Eastern Europe do in - 225 general show less complex topographic characteristics.
+Therefore we restrict to the five regions with skillour analysis to those five regions showing an added value over the global simulation.

-A simple comparison between the reconstructed and simulated time series might be misleading given the presence of internal variability in the simulation.
-For this reason, we additionally use Empirical Orthogonal Functions (EOF) analysis to identify the main variability modes of mean seasonal each data set.
+However, a simple comparison of the A simple comparison between the reconstructed and simulated time series might be misleading given the presence of internal variability in the simulation.
+For this reason, we additionally use Empirical Orthogonal Functions (EOF) analysis to identify the main

+- 230 variability patterns modes of mean seasonal SAT and precipitationPRE.
+These patterns are not critically dependent on the precise temporal evolution within each datasetdata set.
 Thus, they facilitate the comparison of the climate variability reproduced by the model and the reconstructions.
-Similarly, Canonical Correlation Analysis (CCA) helps to identify the representation of the spatial co-variability between climate variables in a linear sense, which gives a
+Similarly, Canonical Correlation Analysis (CCA) helps to identify the representation of the spatial covariability between climate variables in a linear sense, which gives a hint about potential underlying - 235 physical mechanisms.
+Thus, this statistical tool allows us to assess assessing the dynamical consistency among different reconstructions.
+The two aforementioned techniques are widely used in climate research, therefore we provide only a brief introduction here (the reader is referred to von Storch and Zwiers (1999) for a comprehensive overview).